ChrisMichaelPerezSantiago/animeflv/README.md

 > This API will give you access to the content of the animeflv page.
 And you can enjoy all the chapters with sub in Spanish.

 ---

+## *Please, do not download version v1.0.0 from npm, I had made the mistake of leaving the parameters in the functions with predefined values.* ️️️️❗️️️

 ## **:package: Main tools used**